project-zot/project-zot.github.io/docs/articles/authn-authz.md

     The `path` attribute specifies the path and filename of the `htpasswd` file, which contains user names and hashed passwords.

+    zot watches this file and reloads accounts when it changes.
+Kubernetes Secret volumes update files by atomically replacing symlink targets; zot detects these replacements, so a Secret-mounted `htpasswd` file can be updated without restarting the pod.

 ### Docker client compatibility

 With basic authentication enabled (htpasswd or LDAP), zot applies a Docker compatibility workaround on the `/v2/` “ping” endpoint: